Chapter 19

 (Matthew 7:7-11)

-Before we begin our study with respect to some keys to answered prayer, let us pray.
+Before we begin our study with respect to some keys for answered prayer, let us pray.

 Dear Heavenly Father,